-Select the section that apply to income received by spouse in 2020 (January 1, 2020 to December 31, 2020) and provide the information required.
+Select the section that apply to income received by spouse in 2023 (January 1, 2023 to December 31, 2023) and provide the information required.

-1. Spouse's total 2020 non-taxable income received in Canada was greater than zero.
+1. Spouse's total 2023 non-taxable income received in Canada was greater than zero.

-Examples: income earned as a person registered under the Indian Act on a First Nations reserve, scholarships/bursaries not included in your Canadian taxable income, lottery winnings, gifts, inheritances, life insurance awards, strike pay, interest earned on a Tax Free Savings Account (TFSA) and child support received.
+Examples: income earned that is tax-exempt under the Indian Act, scholarships/bursaries not included in your Canadian taxable income, lottery winnings, gifts, inheritances, life insurance awards, strike pay, interest earned on a Tax Free Savings Account (TFSA) and child support